 27th March 2018

-Suva, Fiji- To strengthen national coordination during the disaster season, the European Union (EU) through the Building Safety and Resilience in the Pacific (BSRP) Project, implemented by the Pacific Community (SPC), provided the Fiji National Disaster Management Office (NDMO) with a Mobile Emergency Operations Centre, valued at FJD 59,000.
+Suva, Fiji- To strengthen national coordination during the disaster season, the European Union (EU) and ACP funded Building Safety and Resilience in the Pacific (BSRP) Project, implemented by the Pacific Community (SPC), provided the Fiji National Disaster Management Office (NDMO) with a Mobile Emergency Operations Centre, valued at FJD 59,000.

 The Nissan NP300 handed over by EU Head of Cooperation -Delegation for the Pacific Mr Christoph Wagner to Permanent Secretary for Rural and Maritime Development, Disaster Management, and Meteorological Services, Mr. Meleti Bainimarama, will be used in disaster preparedness and response phase to assist the NDMO in transporting people to evacuation centres or to health centres if need be.
 The vehicle will also be used for community disaster awareness work and to maintain communication between Emergency Operation Centres (EOC’s) in case of telecommunication break down.